Ad Standards: History

 Ad Standards was established in 1998 by the Advertising industry to regulate complaints about advertising in Australia.
 It started as the Advertising Standards Bureau (ASB) but was rebranded to Ad Standards in 2018.

 Ad Standards originally only considered complaints under the Australian Association of National Advertisers (AANA) Code of Ethics.
-The remit of it has since expanded to administering a range of Codes and Initiatives.
+The remit of it has since expanded to administering a range of Codes.

 In 2006 Ad Standards joined the European Advertising Standards Alliance (EASA) to ensure access to an appropriate best practice model for advertising complaint resolution.
 It complies absolutely with the European Advertising Standards Alliance (EASA) Best Practice Principles.

 Statistics and Issues

 Ad Standards receives thousands of complaints every year.
-In 2015 it received more than 4000 complaints about 450 different advertisements, 70 of which were found to be in breach of advertising standards.
+In 2023 it received more than 3500 complaints and investigated more than 250 different advertisements.

-The most common issues which people raise in complaints are around sex, sexuality and nudity and discrimination.

-The most complained about advertisement looked at by Ad Standards was Meat and Livestock Australia's 2016 Australia Day ad which received over 500 complaints.

-The majority of complaints against advertisements are dismissed, with less than 100 ads each year found to breach advertising standards.
+The main issues of concern were sexual appeal, violence, and demonstrating behaviour contrary to community health and safety standards.

 Scope

-Ad Standards considers complaints about all advertising or marketing material across all mediums in Australia.
+Ad Standards considers complaints about advertising or marketing material across all mediums in Australia.

-It will accept a complaint if it falls under any of the Codes and Initiatives it administers.
+It will accept a complaint if it falls under any of the Codes it administers.

 It administers a range of Codes for the Australian Association of National Advertisers, including: